-After our previous post What is XSS attacks and how does it works?, today we are going to discuss about SQL Injection attack.
+After our previous post What is XSS attacks and how does it work?, today we are going to discuss about SQL Injection attack.
 SQL Injection attack is a technique where malicious users can inject SQL commands into an SQL statement, via web page input.
-SQL inject commands can alter SQL statement and compromise the security of a web application.
-SQL injections is mostly known as an attack vector for websites but can be used to attack any type of SQL database.
+SQL inject commands can alter the SQL statements and compromise the security of a web application.
+SQL injections are mostly known as an attack vector for websites but can be used to attack any type of SQL database.

 The first public discussions of SQL injection started appearing around 1998.
 SQL injection (SQLI) is considered one of the top 10 web application vulnerabilities of 2007 and 2010 by the Open Web Application Security Project.
 In 2013, SQLI was rated the number one attack on the OWASP top ten.
 Recent infamous victims of SQL Injection Attacks: Barracuda Networks, Heartland Payment Systems, NASA, Bell (Canada) & Many More.

 SQL injection errors occur when data enters a program from an untrusted source and the data used to dynamically construct a SQL query

 - SQL Injection attack allows attackers to spoof identity, tamper with existing data, cause repudiation issues such as voiding transactions or changing balances, allow the complete disclosure of all data on the system, destroy the data or make it otherwise unavailable and become administrators of the database server.